MatijaMosunic/GoogleCapstoneProject/README.md

 <hr>

-I transferred 12 months of .csv files from Motivate International and saved them to Excel Worksheet files.
-I created a database in MS SQL 2019 used MS SQL's Server Import and Export Wizard to import files into tables to store in the database.
+I transferred 12 months of .csv files from Motivate International.
+I created a database in MS SQL 2019 used MS SQL's Server Import and Export Wizard to import flat files into tables to store in the database.

+I joined 12 tables into one table with a UNION ALL statement.